dwayne/elm-random-quote-machine/tutorial/step-02.md

 ```

 By default, the `.background`'s height is the height of its content.
 However,
-you need it to extend to the height of the viewport.
+we need it to extend to the height of the viewport.

 The `.background` uses
 [flexbox](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Flexible_Box_Layout)
 to layout its elements.
-The `div` that wraps
-the quotation box and attribution is the sole child element of the
+The `div` that wraps the quotation box and attribution
-`.background` and so it will be placed in the middle of the
+is the sole child element of the `.background` and so it will be placed in the
-viewport.
+middle of the viewport.

 **Question:** Is the `.background` really necessary?
 Couldn't we just put all
-these styles on the `body`?
+the styles on the `body`?
 What do you think?

 ## Style the quotation box